Gaggia Anima Prestige Super Automatic Espresso Machine Review

-- You want something more premium: If money is no object, Jura is the brand to turn to for super-automatic espresso machines.
+You want something more premium: If money is no object, Jura is the brand to turn to for super-automatic espresso machines.
 These sleek-looking Swiss-made models don’t come cheap, but they are a cut above quality and technology.
-For a compact model similar in size to the Anima, read our Jura ENA 8 espresso machine is worth considering.
+For a compact model similar in size to the Anima, the Jura ENA 8 espresso machine is worth considering.
 You can also read our review of the Jura S8 or the Jura E6 if you want a higher-end super-automatic.

 If you’re in the market for a one-touch cappuccino machine with an affordable price tag, you’ll have a hard time beating the Gaggia Anima Prestige.
 Its compact footprint and reasonable cost make this one of the most accessible super-automatic espresso machines.
 And because Gaggia makes it, you can trust that they haven’t skimped on the build or the espresso quality.